What is an Intercreditor Agreement?

 A senior lender will usually want a junior lender to carry the burden of the debt owed by the borrower.
 In such a case, a junior lender may shield himself by seeking exemptions in short-term and limited purpose loans.
 He should also negotiate an acceptance to exercise fundamental equity rights, such as owning a shareholder vote in case a blockage arises.

-Clarify the collateral subject to subordination agreement
+Clarify the collateral subject to a subordination agreement

 A junior lender should seek an exemption to a particular class of collateral that a senior lender has not included in his assets base.
-Once agreed that there is a personal guarantee from the principal of the borrower or a guarantee in favor of the junior lender, the junior lender should ensure that the stipulated rights are reflected accurately in the intercreditor agreement, and that they are not subject to a standstill.
+Once agreed that there is a personal guarantee from the principal of the borrower or a guarantee in favor of the junior lender, the junior lender should ensure that the stipulated rights are reflected accurately in the intercreditor agreement and that they are not subject to a standstill.

 CFI is the official global provider of the Financial Modeling and Valuation Analyst (FMVA)™ designation, a leading financial analyst certification program.
-To continue learning and advancing your career, the additional resources below will be helpful:
+To continue learning and advancing your career, the additional CFI resources below will be helpful: